-Root Down: Had Brunch at this great restaurant just west of downtown.
+Root Down: I enjoyed Brunch at this great restaurant just west of downtown.
 It was referred to me by a friend.
 It was frequented by a very young, hip crowd that gave it a fun energy.
 Make sure to make reservations ahead of time.
 It is located at 1600 W. 33rd Ave.

 Linger: Located at 2030 W. 30th Avenue in the hip Highlands neighborhood just west of LoDo or Lower Downtown in downtown Denver, this is a great spot featuring around-the-world street food.
-They have a roof top bar with views of Denver.
+They have a roof top bar with great views of Denver.

 Little Man Ice Cream: After a great meal at Linger, don’t miss having hand-made ice cream at Little Man Ice Cream next door at 2620 16th St.